icgc-argo/argo-docs/docs/managing-program-access.md

 - View the program profile information
 - Add and remove program users
 - View the program dashboard
-- Upload and download program data
+- Submit and download program data

-**Data Submitters** are granted permissions that allow for the management of program data.
+**Data Submitters** are granted permissions that allow for the submission of program data.
 Data Submitters can:

 - View the program dashboard
-- Upload and download program data
+- Submit and download program data

 **Collaborators** are granted limited view access to program data.
 Collaborators can:

 - View the program dashboard
 - Download program data

+> NOTE: Clinical data can be downloaded by any program role.
+In order to download genomic data, you **must have ICGC DACO approval**.
+Learn more about the [DACO application process here](data-access), or [apply for DACO approval here](https://icgc.org/daco).

 ## Adding Users

 1. Navigate to the **Submission** area in the top menu.
 1. Click on the **Manage Program** section in the left menu for your program.
 1. Above the users table, click the _Add Users_ button.
 1. Fill in the First Name, Last Name, Email, and Role of the person you would like to add to your program.
-The email address you provide will be the email that the user will use to login to the ARGO Data Platform.
+The email address you provide will be the email that the user will use to log in to the ARGO Data Platform.

 > NOTE: Program Administrators are required to specify a **Gmail** or **GSuite enabled** email address for user invitations.
 Other email types **will not** be permitted to complete program registration.